Transwest website

 14x more conversions through blog posts

-Thanks to our work adding numerous valuable and rich content blog posts that were crawlable by Google, we’ve brought in substantially more traffic to the Transwest website overall.
-The number of conversions made by visitors to blog posts is now at least 14x what it was previously.
+Thanks to our work adding numerous valuable and rich content blog posts, we’ve brought in substantially more traffic to the Transwest website overall.